toughIQ/docker-phptest/README.md

 `docker service create --name phpdemo --publish 80:80 --replicas 10 toughiq/phptest:5`

 Now you have 10 instances running on Port 80.
+Check: `docker service ps phpemo`

 If you access the server and hit Reload, you should see different container IDs.

 Now lets upgrade: